 A new Package Tour Act came into force by July 1st 2018.
 An English translation is expected to be in place by September/October 2018.
 Please contact Reisegarantifondet either by e-mail email@example.com or by telephone 004751859940 for further guidence.

-Extracts from Act no. 57 of 25 August 1995 Relating to Package Travel and Travel Guarantee ("the Package Tours Act" or "the Act")
+Extracts from Act no. 57 of 25 August 1995 Relating to Package Travel and Travel Guarantee , is replaced by a new Packagae Tour Act, see above. ("the Package Tours Act" or "the Act")